Bottlenecking in graphs and a coarse Menger-type theorem: Preliminaries

+\end{Remark} \begin{Definition}\textbf{(n-ladder/$M$-fat ladder)} A graph is said to contain a $n$-ladder if there exist disjoint connected sets $X$ and $Y$ such that there are $n$ $X,Y$ paths that are disjoint outside of $X$ and $Y$.
+The sets $X$ and $Y$ are referred to as the poles, and the paths are referred to as the rungs of the ladder.
+If the poles are at least $M$-disjoint and the rungs are all pairwise $M$-disjoint a ladder is said to be a $M$-fat ladder. \end{Definition} \begin{Remark} A graph is $n$-edge bottlenecked iff it contains no $(n+1)$-ladders.

-This result follows from Menger's Theorem (see Remark \ref{MengerTheorem}). \end{Remark}
+This result follows from Menger's Theorem \cite{Men27} (see Remark \ref{MengerTheorem}). \end{Remark}

 \begin{Definition}\textbf{(Minor, $M$-fat/Asymptotic Minor)} (See \cite{GP23,CDNRV2010}) A graph $G$ is said to contain a graph $H$ as a minor if there exist a subgraph of $G$ that is the union of disjoint sets corresponding to each of the vertices and edges of $H$, such that contracting each set produces the graph $H$.
 If these sets are $M$-disjoint except where they are incident in $H$ then this minor is said to be a $M$-fat minor.
-If a graph contains a $M$-fat $H$ minor for any $M\in\mathbb{N}$ then that graph is said to contain $H$ as an asymptotic minor. \end{Definition} \begin{Remark} A $n$-ladder is a $D_n$ minor, a $M$-fat $n$-ladder is a $M$-fat $D_n$ minor. \end{Remark}
+If a graph contains a $M$-fat $H$ minor for any $M\in\mathbb{N}$ then that graph is said to contain $H$ as an asymptotic minor. \end{Definition} \begin{Remark} A $n$-ladder is a $D_n$ minor, a $M$-fat $n$-ladder is a $M$-fat $D_n$ minor.
+If $K$ is a minor of $H$, and $H$ is a $M$-fat minor of $G$, then $K$ is a $M$-fat minor of $G$. \end{Remark}

-\section{Other Measures of Connectedness}
+\subsection{Other Measures of Connectedness}

 \begin{Remark} Bottlenecking is closely related to an existing and well understood notion ``Connectivity".
-Informally bottlenecking measures how connected a graph is by finding the area with the highest number of paths between two sets.
-Whereas ``Connectivity" measures how connected a graph is by finding the two points with the fewest number of paths between them. \end{Remark} \begin{Definition}[$n$-Edge Connectivity] A graph $G$ is said to have $n$-edge connectivity iff for any two vertices $x,y\in V(G)$ there exists a set of at least $n$ $x,y$ paths that share no edges. \end{Definition} \begin{Proposition} If a graph is $n$-edge connected then it is not $(n-1)$-edge bottlenecked. \end{Proposition} \begin{proof} If a graph is $n$-edge connected then any two vertices have at least $n$ edge disjoint paths between them so there is a pair of two vertices $x,y$ such that no set of $n-1$ edges intersects every $x,y$ path. \end{proof}
+Informally bottlenecking measures how connected a graph is by finding the two sets with the highest number of paths between them.
+Whereas ``Connectivity" measures how connected a graph is by finding the two points with the fewest number of paths between them. \end{Remark} \begin{Definition}\textbf{($n$-Edge Connectivity)} A graph $G$ is said to have $n$-edge connectivity iff for any two vertices $x,y\in V(G)$ there exists a set of at least $n$ number of $x,y$ paths that share no edges. \end{Definition} \begin{Proposition} If a graph is $n$-edge connected then it is not $(n-1)$-edge bottlenecked. \end{Proposition} \begin{proof} If a graph is $n$-edge connected then any two vertices have at least $n$ edge disjoint paths between them so there is a pair of two vertices $x,y$ such that no set of $n-1$ edges intersects every $x,y$ path. \end{proof}

 \begin{Remark} The converse of Proposition \ref{Proposition:ConnectivityImpliesNotBottlenecked} does not hold showing that connectivity is a stronger property than bottlenecking (see Figure \ref{Figure:Tree,Cactus,CutCactus}). \end{Remark}